 • Market Readiness Assistance (MRA) Grant is offered to local small and medium-sized enterprises (SMEs) with global headquarters located in Singapore to help to defray up to 70% of eligible third-party costs related to overseas market set-up and promotion as well as overseas business partners searches (administered by Enterprise Singapore)

-• Enterprise Development Grant is offered to local SMEs to help to defray up to 70% of eligible costs of their overseas expansion projects in capability building, market access and manpower development (administered by Enterprise Singapore)
+• Enterprise Development Grant is offered to local SMEs to help to defray up to 70% of eligible costs of their overseas expansion projects in capability building, market access and manpower development (administered by ESG)

 • Enterprise Singapore administers a series of Startup SG schemes including mentor matchmaking, early-stage funding, equity co-investment, incubator support, technology access (A*STAR Tech Depot) and internship matching (SME Talent Programme).
-More info at the Enterprise Singapore website (www.enterprisesg.gov.sg).
+More info on the Startup SG website (www.startupsg.gov.sg

 HUMAN RESOURCE: STAFFING MATTERS

 Information on Singapore’s employment legislations may be obtained from the Ministry of Manpower’s website at www.mom.gov.sg